Wondirad-Kifelew/TaskManager-Backend/README.md

 # Task Manager API

-RESTful API for managing tasks using Node.js, Express, and MongoDB.
+RESTful API for managing tasks using Express framework, and MongoDB.

 ## Features